Clare Island Attractions

 12th Century Cistercian Abbey

 The 12th Century Cistercian Abbey is located approximately one mile from Clare Islands harbour as you walk west along the road.
-It is the resting place of Grace O Malley and contains mosaics on the walls which are said to date back to the 14th Century.
-The Abbey underwent a major conservation project in the 1990s and is now in State care.
-Next to the Abbey is the Church of the Sacred Heart and the Islands graveyard.
+It is the resting place of Grace O’Malley and contains mosaics on the walls which are said to date back to the 14th Century.
+In the 1990s, the Abbey underwent a major conservation project and is in State care.
+Next to the Abbey is the Church of the Sacred Heart and the Island’s graveyard.

 Clare Islands Lighthouse